 Credit cards are widely accepted.
 ATMs are very prevalent.

-- Many towns have passes which will save you money if you are a heavy sightseer.
+- Many towns have passes that can save you money if you visit a lot of sights.

 - Lunches are almost always cheaper than dinners in restaurants, especially if you choose the weekday lunchtime specials.